-As a two-time cancer survivor, it’s no secret why Shaw has amassed an online following for her words of positivity and encouragement.
+As a throat cancer survivor, it’s no secret why Kilmer has amassed a strong fan base through his encouraging artwork, positivity and encouragement.
 In some cases, SurvivorNet experts say, a positive attitude may improve your prognosis.

-“A positive attitude is really important,” says Dr. Zuri Murrell, a colorectal surgeon at Cedars-Sinai Medical Center in Los Angeles.
+“A positive attitude is really important,” Dr. Zuri Murrell, a colorectal surgeon at Cedars-Sinai Medical Center in Los Angeles, previously told SurvivorNet.

 If you have just been diagnosed with cancer, negative feelings are normal, and remember, men and women react differently.
 Anger, shame, fear, anxiety.
 It’s to be expected.

 Experienced doctors will tell you that people who find a way to work through their emotions and stay positive do end up doing better.

 Dr. Charmain Jackman is a licensed psychologist and founder of InnoPsych.
 She echoes SurvivorNet experts on the benefits of positive mental health while facing a health diagnosis.